nodesman/essential-education/README.md

 ## Key Cross-Cutting Themes

 Certain concepts are expected to appear across multiple books.
 A significant example is **Boundaries** – understanding what they are, how to set them, why they are important (and contexts where they might seem less important), and how they relate to harmful interactions, strategic living, empathy, and relationships.
 Initial thoughts on Boundaries will be captured in `rough_notes/` and tagged for potential integration into various works or potentially forming the basis of a dedicated book later.
+Similarly, **Diplomacy** – viewed as a skill set for effective communication, negotiation, and relationship management – is a theme that will intersect with strategy, relationships, power dynamics, and even interactions with difficult individuals.
+It's about choosing appropriate methods of engagement.
 A core understanding is that boundaries are the actively defined limits and rules individuals establish for their interactions and personal space, crucial for protecting oneself from harm and managing one's resources effectively.

 ## Workflow: Capturing and Refining Ideas